 provides workshop space, classrooms, computer labs, and a tool and book library, which will allow for people to gather and cross-pollinate in ideas and knowledge.

 Construction is in progress to renovate the warehouse space that will be home to MakeShift.
 The estimated cost to complete the renovation is $15,000.
 MakeShift monies are also used to help fund Make Lincoln

 MakeShift @ Turbine Flats

 2124 Y Street

-Facebook reports: (#10) This endpoint requires the 'manage_pages' permission or the 'Page Public Content Access' feature.
+Facebook reports: (#10) This endpoint requires the 'manage_pages' or 'pages_read_user_content' permission or the 'Page Public Content Access' feature.
 Refer to https://developers.facebook.com/docs/apps/review/login-permissions#manage-pages and https://developers.facebook.com/docs/apps/review/feature#reference-PAGES_ACCESS for details.